ATTron/bebop.nvim/README.md

 # bebop.nvim

 A Neovim colorscheme inspired by the visual style of Cowboy Bebop.
-Bright, defined colors with rusty warmth — space western noir meets retro computing.
+Space western noir meets retro computing.

 ### Default